darksideoftheshmoo/rcell2-magick/README.md

 * The cell tiling and graphic filtering apps, built on R-Shiny and [magick](https://github.com/ropensci/magick), are available in the [`rcell.magick`](https://github.com/darksideoftheshmoo/rcell2-magick) package.
 * The [`rcell2.examples`](https://github.com/darksideoftheshmoo/rcell2.examples) package contains notebooks on general usage, and on several classification and analysis methods.

-This package is very well tested in baker's yeast data, and R version 4+.
+This package suite is very well tested in baker's yeast data, and R version 4+.

 ## Main functions